MolSSI-Education/python-package-best-practices/_episodes/07-testing.md

 ### Running our first test

 When we run `pytest`, it will look for directories and files which start with `test` or `test_`.
+It then looks inside of those files and executes and functions that begin with the word `test_`.
+This syntax lets pytest know that these functions are tests.
+If these functions do not result in an error, `pytest` counts the function as passing.
+If an error occurs, the test fails.

 CookieCutter has already created a test for us.
 Let's examine this file.
-In a text editor, open `molss_devops/tests/test_molssi_devops.py`
+In a text editor, open `molecool/tests/test_molecool.py`.

 ~~~
 """
-Unit and regression test for the molssi_devops package.
+Unit and regression test for the molecool package.
 """

 # Import package, test suite, and other packages as needed
-import molssi_devops
+import molecool
 import pytest
 import sys

-def test_molssi_devops_imported:
+def test_molecool_imported:
     """Sample test, will always pass so long as import statement worked"""
-    assert "molssi_devops" in sys.modules
+    assert "molecool" in sys.modules
 ~~~
 {: .language-python}

-This file begins with `test_`, and contains a single function `test_molssi_devops_imported`.
+This file begins with `test_`, and contains a single function `test_molecool`.
 This module will import our package, then checks to see if it has been imported correctly by checking if the package name is in the list of imported modules.

 The last line, containing the python keyword `assert`, is called an assertion.
 Assertions are used to check the behavior of the code during runtime.
-The `assert` keyword halts code execution instantly if the comparison is False, and does nothing if the comparison is True.
+The `assert` keyword halts code execution instantly if the comparison is `False`, and does nothing if the comparison is `True`.
+Remember that pytest counts a test as passing if no error occurs while it is being run.

 We can see if this function works by running `pytest` in our terminal.
 In the top level of your package, run the following command.